zhaijialong/RealEngine/README.md

 # RealEngine

-My toy engine, mainly for rendering expariment and prototyping.
+My toy engine, mainly for rendering experiment and prototyping.
 It requires a GPU which supports DX12 Ultimate with latest driver.
 It is not supposed to be used in production, and prefers clean design and code over being heavily optimized.